Skip to Content

 Thrombolytic medicines, such as streptokinase or

-blood clots and may be used to treat
+blood clots.
+These medicines may be used to treat

 pulmonary embolism in life-threatening situations.